Murder of Louise Ellis: Murder

-On April 22, 1995, Ellis was panning on spending the night at an ex-boyfriend's home to celebrate his daughter's birthday.
+On April 22, 1995, Ellis was planning on spending the night at an ex-boyfriend's home to celebrate his daughter's birthday.
 Police believe Ellis had confronted Brett Morgan and demanded him to pay her back, and a fight ensued.
 Morgan then suffocated Ellis in the bathroom of her home.
 Morgan wrapped Ellis's body in a shower curtain and used her car to drive to Sainte-Cécile-de-Masham, where her body was dumped in a wooded area.
 This location was close to the property of Ellis's ex-partner, John Maisonneuve, which Morgan purposefully chose in an attempt to frame him for murder.
 Morgan then drove Ellis's car near Wakefield, where he abandoned it before biking back to Ottawa.

 The next day, Morgan said he received a call from the ex-boyfriend saying that she had never made it to the house.

 Ellis's car was found on April 24, abandoned on the side of the road with her purse and overnight bag locked inside.
 The car was in good mechanical shape and had plenty of gasoline still in the tank.
 Morgan spoke to the media pleading for the return of his spouse.
 He had also organized search parties, which failed to come up with any new leads.
 Approximately a month after Ellis disappeared without a trace, Morgan requested access to her estate.